Saifullah-1/Connect-Four/README.md

 # Connect4
-C Programming Final Project for the first semester in CSED BY Ahmed Ashraf and Saifullah Mousaad
+C Programming Final Project for the first semester in CSED Alex.
+University BY Ahmed Ashraf and Saifullah Mousaad